panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2021-09-22-PMC/2021-09-22-PMC_Summary.md

 **5. News from ExPaNDS**

 Sophie reported that a deliverable related to training is due in a few days, focusing on the landscape of different tools available.
-She explained that ExPaNDS will use pan-learning and also a learning catalog based on ELEXIA training platform.
+She explained that ExPaNDS will use pan-learning and also a learning catalog based on ELIXIR training platform.
 She raised the issue that there is not a common look and feel or landing page, which may be confusing for users to which Thomas replied that some PaNOSC contributors in WP5 and WP8 are planning a meeting to deal with this and have a single landing page.

 Teodor explaiend that some technological aspects need to be solved to unify the training catalog and pan-learning.